-You are cordially invited to attend the annual meeting of stockholders of Citi Trends, Inc., a Delaware corporation, which will be held at the Embassy Suites Airport, 145 West Mulberry Boulevard, Savannah, Georgia 31322, on Wednesday, June 6, 2018, at 9:00 a.m., EDT, for the following purposes:
+You are cordially invited to attend the annual meeting of stockholders of Citi Trends, Inc., a Delaware corporation, which will be held at the Embassy Suites Airport, 145 West Mulberry Boulevard, Savannah, Georgia 31322, on Thursday, June 6, 2019, at 9:00 a.m., local time, for the following purposes:

-- 1. To elect the three nominees named in the attached proxy statement to the board of directors to serve as Class I directors whose terms will expire at the 2021 annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
-To vote on a proposal to amend the Company's second amended and restated certificate of incorporation and second amended and restated bylaws, as amended, to declassify the Company's board of directors; - 3.
-To ratify, on a non-binding advisory basis, an amendment to the Company's second amended and restated bylaws to designate Delaware as the exclusive forum for certain legal actions; - 4.
-To vote on a non-binding, advisory resolution to approve the compensation of our named executive officers as set forth in this proxy statement; - 5.
-To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending February 2, 2019; and - 6.
+- 1. To elect the three nominees named in the attached proxy statement to the board of directors to serve as directors whose terms will expire at the 2020 annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
+To vote on a non-binding, advisory resolution to approve the compensation of our named executive officers as set forth in this proxy statement; - 3.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending February 1, 2020; and - 4.
 To transact any other business properly brought before the meeting or any adjournment or postponement of the meeting.

-You can vote your shares of common stock if our records show that you were the owner of the shares as of the close of business on April 9, 2018, the record date for the annual meeting.
+You can vote your shares of common stock if our records show that you were the owner of the shares as of the close of business on April 8, 2019, the record date for the annual meeting.